Do you remember Jimmy Altieri from Season One of The Sopranos?

 Tony, Carmela, Meadow, and Anthony Jr. are seated at their kitchen table for dinner.

-AJ is stuffing his face with a fork full of what appears to be Carmela’s famous spaghetti or lasagna.
+AJ is stuffing his face with Carmela’s famous spaghetti or lasagna.

 The doorbell rings.

-AJ indignantly skedaddles from his kitchen-table chair to find out who’s interrupting dinner.
+AJ indignantly skedaddles from his kitchen table chair to find a way to answer the door.

-Tony springs from the kitchen table and walks over to the front vestibule.
+Tony springs from the kitchen table and jogs over to the vestibule of his home where Jimmy is standing.

 “Let him [Jimmy] in,” Tony tells AJ.